 Pine Mountain Club is a private community governed by pre-established rules that include the Covenants, Codes & Restrictions (CC&Rs) and the Environmental Control Code.
 The main idea of these governing documents and the need for enforcing them comes from a desire to maintain the quality of the environment in which we live and the value of the properties in which we have all invested.

-All property owners are given copies of these documents at close of escrow, but as they are long and few people read them in detail, there are packets available in the business office that give an overview of the requirements and the fees associated with improving property in PMC.
+All property owners are given copies of these documents at close of escrow, but as they are long and few people read them in detail, there are packets available in the Business Office that give an overview of the requirements and the fees associated with improving property in PMC.

 The Environmental Control Officer is an employee of PMCPOA whose responsibility it is to enforce the provisions of the code.
 He works closely with the EC Committee and the board liaison to provide homeowners a clear picture of what is required when they are building or modifying structures.

-Following are some basic guidelines for building, improving and maintaining property in PMC.
+Following are some basic guidelines for building, improving and maintaining property in PMC:

 Propane tanks, trash containers and clotheslines are to be screened from public view with a structure that matches the home.

-• The Transfer Site accepts all types of recyclable materials and the revenue we make from recycling greatly offsets the cost of having this facility for local residents.
+Garbage and food waste is to be kept in solid containers to prevent pillaging by wild animals, including coyotes, raccoons and bears.
+It is best to take trash to the Transfer Site immediately.
+Since we do not have weekly trash pick up in PMC, it is the responsibility of the residents to take their garbage to the Transfer Site.
+The Transfer Site accepts all types of recyclable materials and the revenue we make from recycling greatly offsets the cost of having this facility for local residents.
 Recyclables need to be separated into glass, plastic, paper, cardboard and green waste and deposited in the appropriate receptacles.
-We are not staffed to do this kind of separation for you but the transfer site attendant can direct you if you have any questions.
+We are not staffed to do this kind of separation for you, but the Transfer Site attendant can direct you if you have any questions.